yassers25/postgresql-data-warehouse-project/README.md

 ## 🛡️ License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this project with proper attribution.

+---

+**⭐ If you find this project helpful, please consider giving it a star!**